 We welcome Children & Families to Our Ministry

 Children and families of all ages and kinds are welcome at all our worship, learning, service, and gathering activities.
-St Stephen’s provides play-based formation and developmentally appropriate formation and Christian education for children of all ages.
+St Stephen’s provides formation and developmentally appropriate Christian education for children of all ages.
 Every Sunday of the year we offer Nursery care during our 10am service for our youngest members.
-Sundays from September to June are our 10am service we also offer Sunday School for children in grades K through 5.
+Sundays from September to June at our 10am service we also offer Sunday School for children in grades K through 5.
 (Children in grades 6 through 12 are part of our Youth Group, which has its own page here.)

-Our goal is to nurture faith through playful experiences of prayer and worship, scripture learning, fellowship, and outreach so that each child may grow with all of us “to know, to love and to serve Christ.”
+Our goal is to nurture faith through playful experiences of prayer and worship, scripture learning, fellowship, and outreach, “teaching them to love whatever is just and true and good.”
+(Book of Common Prayer)

-Our rector, Rev Dr Stephen Hassett, works with our Preschool Director Tracie Nelson and assorted staff and volunteers to produce a program that meets the needs of our community, and preserves and passes on the teachings and traditions of the Church.
-See below for our regular offerings, and stay in touch to learn about periodic seasonal events.
+Sunday School Coordinator Tracie Nelson and other staff and volunteers to produce a program that meets the needs of our community, and preserves and passes on the teachings and traditions of the Church.
+Please contact Tracie to learn more about our program and how you can stay connected for updates.

 Children are Welcome in Worship